-Cupping increases the circulation of blood.
-This helps move old, stagnant blood from the muscle tissue and flush it with fresh nutrients.
-This aids the break-up of knots in the muscles (adhesions), as well as have a positive impact on fascia around the cupping area, allowing for better movement.Removing congestion and breaking down knots in the muscles will have a positive effect on the lymphatic system and the removal of toxins.
+Cupping increases the circulation of blood, helping to move old, stagnant blood from the muscle tissue and flushing it with fresh nutrients.
+This aids the break-up of knots in the muscles (adhesions), as well as having a positive impact on fascia around the cupping area, allowing for better movement.Removing congestion and breaking down knots in the muscles will have a positive effect on the lymphatic system and the removal of toxins.